 Rigid.
 Cold.
 Structured.
 No gray area.
 OCD.
 Type A. Controlling.
 Psycho.
 Anal.
 Analytical.
 Uncompromising.
 Assertive.
 Aggressive.
 Unimaginative.
 Bitchy.

 At different intervals of my life, I have been called all of the above.
 When I was younger, I came to accept these definitions of me and internalized them as being something bad.
 I set out to change myself so others would think of me as “carefree” and a “free spirit”, because I thought that would be better since it was the opposite of who I was.
 Try as I might to be un-rigid, unstructured, un-aggressive, un-bitchy, or un-psycho, I could never fully un.
 I became down on myself and would hide the true aspects of myself that I enjoyed about me, but seemed to piss others off.
 Finally, I snapped.
 Slowly, and over a long period of time.
 Because snapping doesn’t have to happen instantaneously.
-Me putting every ounce of energy into un-being all of the above turned me over aggressive, overly rigid, overly controlling.
+Me putting every ounce of energy into un-being all of the above turned me overly aggressive.
 That’s what you get when you are not who you are, struggle and suffering.
-You start to grasp too hard at controlling a personality that you are not, and don’t really know how to be because it isn’t you.
-Then you inevitably get mad that you can’t just be yourself.
-It’s a never ending cycle and if you are fighting to be someone that you are not, you are fighting a losing battle.

 How to deal with the “rigidality”